min2ha/ukwa-site/content/target/23652/index.en.md

   "start_date": "2015-05-12T09:00:00Z"
 }

-# Our Lady of the Taper | Mair o Aberteifi

 The Shrine of Our Lady of the Taper is the national shrine for Wales and parish for the people of Cardigan and surrounding areas.